sccn/sccn.github.io/tutorials/misc/Compiled_EEGLAB.md

     the file run_EEGLAB.sh (might require to have its permission changed to be executable; otherwise, the content of the script will be shown).

-Similarity between the compiled and the Matlab version of EEGLAB
+Similarity between the compiled and the MATLAB version of EEGLAB
 ------------------------------------------------------

 -   Both version graphical interface are identical
--   There is nothing in the EEGLAB graphic interface that you can do under Matlab that is not possible to do in the compiled version of EEGLAB.
-This includes using all the plugins and all the external modules attached to EEGLAB, saving scripts, and running Matlab scripts.
+-   There is nothing in the EEGLAB graphic interface that you can do under MATLAB that is not possible to do in the compiled version of EEGLAB.
+This includes using all the plugins and all the external modules attached to EEGLAB, saving scripts, and running MATLAB scripts.

 ### What is not possible to do using the compiled version

 -   It is not possible to add new plugins or download and install third-party plugins.
 To do so, EEGLAB needs to be recompiled with the additional plugins.
--   When using scripts, it is not possible to use external custom Matlab functions or to define new functions
+-   When using scripts, it is not possible to use external custom MATLAB functions or to define new functions
--   When using scripts, the range of possible Matlab commands is limited to the Matlab core commands, all EEGLAB commands and a few commands from the signal processing, the statistics and the optimization toolbox (commands which are included in the compiled code).
+-   When using scripts, the range of possible MATLAB commands is limited to the MATLAB core commands, all EEGLAB commands and a few commands from the signal processing, the statistics and the optimization toolbox (commands which are included in the compiled code).